woodstockcs/labs/calc/README.md

 Rather, it turns out that modulo is only defined (in C, anyway) for **integers**.
 How, then, can we implement the operator while still allowing the user to input floating point values at the command line?
 Seems like we’re going to have to do some extra work.
 After all, if modulo is really just the remainder after dividing the number on the left of the operator by the number on the right, a quick long division will tell us that `10.7 % 3.28` should equal `0.86`, the remainder after calculating `10.7 / 3.28`.

-That leads to a discussion of today’s Arithmetic Fun Fact™[2].
+That leads to a discussion of today’s Arithmetic Fun Fact™.
 If

 ```c
 x % y = z